 NEW: Did the employer say they want to interview you via Skype, and you don't have a good place to do it?
 Don't have a webcam?
-Come to the Career Development Office!
-We have a new laptop and easy to use webcam to facilitate any kind of remote interviewing.
-Contact Ms. Neidert for details.
+Come to the Career Education Office!
+We have a laptop and easy to use webcam to facilitate any kind of remote interviewing.
+Contact Ms. Snyder for details.

 The Do's and Don'ts of Interviewing